bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-12-13-newsletter.md

     the risk that providers may close channels shortly after receiving their liquidity fees.
-If channels opened through liquidity ads typically generate significant forwarding fee income, there would be an incentive to keep channels open.
+If channels opened through liquidity ads typically generate significant forwarding fee income, there would be an incentive to keep channels open. {% assign timestamp="0:46" %}

 ## Changes to services and client software